Individual Herbs Notebook

 Damp-Heat with turbid painful urinary dysfunction (Milky Lin) and jaundice

-Mentioned in the Shen Nong Ben Cao Jing as part of the lower class of herbs which can, with protracted taking, make the body light and slow ageing.
+The Shen Nong Ben Cao Jing mentions that, with protracted taking, it makes the body light and slows ageing.
 This may suggest it was part of supplementing the diet when engaging in an "avoiding grain" (Bigu 辟穀) fasting regime to cultivate life (Yangsheng 養生).

 Suggested Daily Dosage: 6-12g in decoction.
 Mushrooms should ideally be decocoted for at least 40 minutes and preferably 1-2 hours to fully extract the polysaccharides from within the chitin cell walls.